Illini end nonconference road losing streak 31-23 over UConn

 Illinois: Illinois’ last win on the road outside the Big Ten came in 2007 at Syracuse.
 The only other regular season nonconference road win this century was in 2001, at California.

-UConn: The Huskies have lost (16 straight) games to FBS opponents.
+UConn: Despite the respectable showing, the Huskies have now lost 17 straight games to FBS opponents.
 Their last win against the Bowl Subdivision came on Oct.
 21, 2017 against Tulsa.

 UP NEXT